SairajPatil1423/Reume-Parser/README.md

 # Reume-Parser
-AI to find the correct canditdate for the job by using NLTK and some words.
+AI to find the correct canditdate for the job by using NLTK and some code.